input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-12-05

+### Meeting the CF about mainnet data

+We met with Karl Knutsson of the Cardano Foundation to discuss the availability of data on `mainnet` topology and performance.
+We will continue collaboration and data exchange.
+The three data sources of most interest are the following:

+1. Peer connectivity, including the clustering coefficient.
+2. Block propagation and adoption.
+3. Test transactions.

 ### Rust simulation

 We have a running model of RB production, which means we're simulating Leios end to end!
 Transaction throughput seems lower than expected, only ~57% of transactions reach the base chain over the course of 300 slots.
 This is likely a bug with the sim and needs more investigation.